quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   milliseconds.
 Sending a value smaller than the `min_ack_delay` advertised by the peer is invalid.
 Receipt of an invalid value MUST be treated as a connection error of type PROTOCOL_VIOLATION.

-Reserved:

-: This field has no meaning in this version of ACK_FREQUENCY.
-The value of this field MUST be 0x00.
-Receipt of any other value MUST be treated as a connection error of type FRAME_ENCODING_ERROR.

-Ignore Order:

-: A 1-bit field representing a boolean truth value.
-This field is set to `true` by an endpoint that does not wish to receive an immediate acknowledgement when the peer observes reordering ({{reordering}}).
-  0 represents 'false' and 1 represents 'true'.

 Ignore CE:

-: A 1-bit field representing a boolean truth value.
+: A 7-bit field representing an unsigned integer that indicates how out of order packets can arrive before eliciting an immediate ACk.
 This field is set to `true` by an endpoint that does not wish to receive an immediate acknowledgement when the peer receives CE-marked packets ({{reordering}}).
   0 represents 'false' and 1 represents 'true'.

+Reordering Threshold:

+: A 7-bit field representing an unsigned integer that indicates how out of order packets can arrive before eliciting an immediate ACK.
+This field defaults to 3, the recommended packet threhold for loss detection in ({{Section 18.2 of QUIC-RECOVERY}}).

 ACK_FREQUENCY frames are ack-eliciting.
 However, their loss does not require retransmission if an ACK_FREQUENCY frame with a larger Sequence Number value